MKhadijatO/MKhadijatO/README.md

 ## 🚀 About Me
-I'm a full stack developer
+I'm a full stack developer trainee

 ## 🛠 Skills